Caffeinated energy drinks

 Caffeine and other ingredients in energy drinks can interact with many medications.
 Talk with a pharmacist or your health care provider before using energy drinks if you:

 Is it safe to mix energy drinks with alcohol?

 No. Caffeine acts as a stimulant and masks the effects of alcohol.
 This can cause people to drink larger amounts of alcohol, putting them at greater risk for car accidents, violence and risky behaviours such as unsafe sex.

 Are sports drinks different than energy drinks?

 Yes.
 Sports drinks, like Gatorade® and Powerade®, are designed to rehydrate the body after intense exercise.
+Some sports drinks are high in sugar.
+Others contain sugar substitutes.
 They typically do not have caffeine.

 Sports drinks are not needed for most children and teens who are physically active.
 Water is the best source of hydration.
 For those involved in prolonged and vigorous activities, like a hockey tournament, a sports drink may be helpful.

 It’s easy to confuse sports drinks with caffeinated energy drinks because the packaging is similar.
 Be sure to read the label carefully.

 For more information